boundless-xyz/boundless/documentation/site/pages/prover-manual/bento/running.md

 At this time Ubuntu is the only supported Operating system.
 Other operating systems _should_ work, but driver support (host Nvidia drivers matching container drivers etc.), compile dependencies, and testing fall to the user to complete.

-For a quick set up of boundless host dependencies on Ubuntu 22.04 LTS, please run:
+For a quick set up of Boundless host dependencies on Ubuntu 22.04 LTS, please run:

 ```sh [Terminal]
 scripts/setup.sh